AI Automation Master Guide

 A plain-language master guide for San Diego operators.
 No jargon, no vendor bias, no upsell.
 Just clarity.

-What this is
+What AI automation actually is

 AI automation means using software to handle tasks that previously required human judgment.
 The key word is 'judgment' — AI has gotten good enough at narrow tasks (scheduling, email drafting, lead scoring, call routing) that the cost of automating them is now within reach of small businesses.